 Tamper-resistant receptacles are required everywhere inside and outside a home, excluding accessory buildings like garages and tool sheds.
 These receptacles protect everyone, but particularly young children, from electrical shock if fingers or objects are inserted into the outlets.

-#4 For Any Electrical Work, Even Conditional, Ensure an ESA Notification of Work is Filed
+#4 For Any Electrical Work, Even Conditional, Ensure an Notification of Work is Filed

-Before any work begins, verify the ESA notification of work is included in the LEC’s estimate to avoid surprises.
-Filing a notification of work with ESA is the only way to ensure the electrical work has been reviewed and safe.
+Before any work begins, verify the notification of work is included in the LEC’s estimate to avoid surprises.
+Filing a notification of work with the local electrical authority is the only way to ensure the electrical work has been reviewed and safe.

 Homeowner Tip: In Ontario, homeowners ARE allowed to do electrical work on their own house.
 BUT I don’t recommend it.
 Always trust a professional, it’s about safety and keeping you and your family safe.

 We come across dangerous electrical work a lot.
 We even found a live wire behind a shower recently.
 Don’t take chances!
-Remember, electrical work still needs to be reviewed by the Electrical Safety Authority, even if you decide to do it yourself.
-In some cases, you may even need an ESA notification of work to be filed BEFORE the work starts or within 48 hours after work has started.
+Remember, electrical work still needs to be reviewed by the local electrical safety board, even if you decide to do it yourself.
+In most cases, you will need a notification of work to be filed BEFORE the work starts or within 48 hours after work has started.

 RELATED